Skip to main content

 def dfs(node):

-color[node] = GRAY # Currently exploring
+color[node] = GRAY # Mark: currently exploring this path

 for neighbor in graph[node]:

-if color[neighbor] == GRAY: # Back edge = cycle
+if color[neighbor] == GRAY: # BACK EDGE: cycle detected!

 return True